 Keep in mind that a baby will not be a baby room for long - they grow fast!
 Depending on how long you keep your baby with you, you may not even have a separate room and directly jump to sharing with their sibling.
 Keep in mind that you may be planning for a more grown-up kids room soon, and your baby doesn’t really care about the decor of the room as much as you do.
 Choose items you like and go for furniture that you’ll be able to move to different rooms later if you can.

-Transitional gender-neutral nursery in Melbourne with grey walls, carpet and grey floor.
+Design ideas for a scandinavian gender-neutral nursery in Melbourne with grey walls, carpet and grey floor.

 Photo of a mid-sized contemporary gender-neutral nursery in Melbourne with white walls, dark hardwood floors and black floor.